caddunits/biogps_essoils/README.md

     NARI NARG/NARH/NARI ...

-    In the script these are then considered as the same genegroup and the higher centrality value along the genegroup is assigned In a future development.
+    In the script these are then considered as the same genegroup and the higher centrality value along the genegroup is assigned.

     The script also produces the two barplots (for major and minor bacteria) and heatmaps for the major bacteria.